yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 ### Endorsing a vault from a previous release

-1. Check for latest release number in the registry contract
+1. Check for the latest release number in the registry contract
-1. Check the apiVersion of the vault you want to endorse to identify target release
+1. Check the apiVersion of the vault you want to endorse to identify the target release
 1. Calculate the releaseDelta from your target release. (see registry endorseVault param details) E.g: latestRelease = 0.3.3 and numReleases = 5.
 New vault apiVersion is 0.3.2 `releaseDelta = numReleases - 1 - releaseTarget`